RobertKrzywina/Bank-Web-Application/README.md

 $ java -jar target/project-0.0.1-SNAPSHOT.jar
 ```

+### Tests
+Run all tests with <b><i>FeatureTestSuite.kt</i></b> class in <b><i>src/test/kotlin/pl.robert.project</i></b>

 ### About project

-* login and password for admin account are a:a and b:b
+* login and password for admin accounts are a:a and b:b
-* application uses 2 roles, user and admin, that means each account can have 1 or 2 roles
+* application uses 2 roles, user and admin
 * anonymous user can create new account
 * when creating new account, server will send a verification token to given email
 * when user forgot password or login, he can reset it by giving correct email and server will send a verification token to given email
-* after successfully created account, server will automatically create random bank account number and balance which equals 0
+* each user after success registration, get random generated bank account number
-* application has 2 panels, for user and admin
+* application has 2 panels, user panel and admin panel
-* in user panel u can change details about your account, send transaction to other users and see list of received/sent transactions
+* in user panel you can change details about your account, send transaction to other users and see list of received/sent transactions
-* in admin panel u can make CRUD operations on users
+* in admin panel you can make CRUD operations on users

 ### Database structure
 ![ScreenShot](database_structure.png)